ohmp1015/Expense_Tracker/README.md

 - `backend/`: Contains the Express server, API routes, and MongoDB models.
 - `frontend/`: Contains the React application source code and public assets.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or submit pull requests.

-## License

-This project is open source and available under the MIT License.